dscape/rewrite/README.md

 `rewrite.xqy` can only do the mapping between URLs and internal files - gets a request and returns the invokable path of the file.

+### Routes can be nested
+Explain difference between resources and resource, including dynamic.
+Document decisions on action names. really important.

 ## Usage

 Start by creating an HTTP Application Server in MarkLogic.
 Put `rewrite.xqy` in the `rewrite` input.